Investigations into Saglemi Housing project complete – Housing Minister

 According to him, a report of the investigations conducted by the Police Criminal Investigation Department has been tabled before the Office of the Attorney General.

-Addressing journalist at a press briefing on Sunday, June 27, 2021, Asenso-Boakye said “investigations into the Saglemi Housing project has been completed by the Police CID and a report is currently before the Attorney General’s office which is studying the report and I am hopeful the people of Ghana will soon hear of some prosecutions.”
+Addressing journalists at a press briefing on Sunday, June 27, 2021, Asenso-Boakye said “investigations into the Saglemi Housing project has been completed by the Police CID and a report is currently before the Attorney General’s office which is studying the report.”

 The Saglemi Housing project which started under the erstwhile John Mahama administration was initially planned to deliver 5,000 housing units.
 However, the scope of works was revised, which later become a subject for police investigation.